rromard/rromard/content/learning/text-as-data/2021-12-19-getting-started-processing-text-data/index.markdown

 ## $ row_span     <int> NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, NA, N~
 ```

 First up, some basic cleaning.
 Using `slice`, the front matter of the book like table of contents, foreword, publishing information, needs to be lopped off.
-The purpose of this is to avoid thing like accidentally including the table of contents into a text-based model.
+The purpose of this is to avoid something like accidentally including the table of contents into a text-based model.
 With a small number of files, it's easy to inspect the dataframe to see where the main body text begins.

 To prepare for working with the strings in the dataframe, all character columns are mutated into lower case using `str_to_lower()`.
 Using `filter()`, take only the rows with paragraph content (we can leave scraping the tables to another day), while also discarding headings 1 and 2.
 For now, we'll keep heading 2 since it contains some information on the chapters that we need.